YottaDB/YDBDoc/MultiLangProgGuide/pythonprogram.rst

 .. code-block:: python

-    def lock_decr(varname: AnyStr, subsarray: Sequence[bytes] = ()) -> None
+    def lock_decr(varname: AnyStr, subsarray: Tuple[AnyStr] = ()) -> None

 As a wrapper for the C function :ref:`ydb-lock-decr-s-st-fn`, :code:`lock_decr()` decrements the count of the lock name referenced, releasing it if the count goes to zero or ignoring the invocation if the process does not hold the lock.

-- If :code:`subsarray` is omitted, an empty :code:`Sequence` is passed by default, signifying that the variable name node should be referenced without any subscripts.
+- If :code:`subsarray` is omitted, an empty :code:`Tuple` is passed by default, signifying that the variable name node should be referenced without any subscripts.
 - If the underlying :ref:`ydb-lock-decr-s-st-fn` call returns an error, the function raises an exception containing the error code and message.

 .. code-block:: python